Rebekah-Chuang/Data-driven-Analysis-for-Receipt-Scanning-Application/README.md

 ![Q2 output](SQL%20questions%20output/Q2%20output.png)

 **Question3: What user bought the most expensive item?**

 **Question4: What is the name of the most expensive item purchased?**

+> **Note**
-Question3&4 can be answered using the same query.
+> Question3&4 can be answered using the same query.
 After looking at the output, I think there must be some typo in the original file because the price of **Starbucks Iced Coffee Premium Coffee Beverage Unsweetened Blonde Roast Bottle 48 Oz 1 Ct** shouldn't be that expensive.
 However, since I'm not sure about the correct price and if there are any other typos or nor, I decided to keep the original number.

 ```
 WITH cte AS